 The Construction of Roskilde Cathedral

 Until very recently it was believed that the Bishop of Roskilde, Absalon, who was also the founder of the city of Copenhagen, began the construction of the current church in the 1170’s.
 But the newest research indicates that the construction did not start until around the year 1200 after his time.
-The center of the church (that still stands) was constructed within the next one hundred years.
+The center of the church (that still stands) and the towers were constructed within the next one hundred years.
 So, although the walls in the church look surprisingly intact and new, they are eight hundred years old.

 The basic layout of the church has changed little since then, but numerous side chapels have been added over the years to make room to bury most kings of Denmark throughout history.